census-instrumentation/opencensus-go/README.md

     }
     ...

-    if err, key2 := tags.CreateKeyString("keyNameID2"); err != nil {
-        // handle error
-    }
-    ...

-### Create a set of tags associated with keys
+### To create a set of tags associated with keys
-To create a new tag set from scratch using changes:
+The following code demonstrates how to create a new tag set from scratch:

     tsb := NewTagSetBuilder(nil)
     tsb.InsertString(key1, "foo value")